Shiffrin's fall in Olympic giant slalom will stick with her

 Shiffrin is as precise a skier as there is, someone who prides herself on making sure she gets all the way down the course, pushing just the right amount to be faster than everyone else while staying upright — no easy task while sending yourself down the icy side of a mountain.

-After Monday’s tumble, Shiffrin spoke to her boyfriend, Norwegian skier Aleksander Aamodt Kilde, who would finish fifth in the men’s downhill won by Beat Feuz of Switzerland later in the day.
+After her tumble, Shiffrin spoke to her boyfriend, Norwegian skier Aleksander Aamodt Kilde, who finished fifth Monday in the men’s downhill won by Beat Feuz of Switzerland.

 “Of course it’s a pity to ski out early in the race, but that’s also part of the game,” Kilde said.
 “She tried and she went for it 100%.”